shabir-mp/shabir-mp/README.md

 *Born*    : August 11 2010

 🤠**Getting Started with Programming :**
-I began to recognize programming in grade 5 elementary school.
-At that time, I joined extracurricular activities and began to recognize programming.
+I began to start programming in grade 5 elementary school.
+At that time, I joined extracurricular activities and began to know programming.
 Since then I began to like programming.
 Until when I was in junior high school, I started learning about HTML and CSS.
 I feel very proud to be able to make a web.🌐

 Right now, I am studying Python...
 I hope the lessons I work on can help the world ..... 🌏